Massimiliano Gioni

-Massimiliano Gioni (born 1973) is an Italian curator and contemporary art critic based in New York City, and artistic director at the New Museum.
+Massimiliano Gioni (born 1973) is an Italian curator and contemporary art critic based in New York City.
+He has served as artistic director at the New Museum since 2014, and in July 2026 was named the museum's next director, effective August 2026.
 He is the artistic director of the Nicola Trussardi Foundation in Milan as well as the artistic director of the Beatrice Trussardi Foundation.
 Gioni was the curator of the 55th Venice Biennale in 2013.

 Early life and education

 Massimiliano Gioni was born in Busto Arsizio, Italy, in 1973, the youngest of three siblings.
 At 15 he won a full scholarship from the United World Colleges and moved to complete his high school studies at the Pearson College UWC in Vancouver Island, Canada.

 He graduated in Disciplines of the Arts, Music, and Cinema from the Faculty of Literature and Philosophy at the University of Bologna, Italy.

 In interviews, Gioni has stated that he first came into contact with contemporary art at the age of 13, after reading Lucy Lippard's book, Pop Art.